strengejacke/ggeffects/README.md

 values of your response, you should consider the differences between the options.
-Predictions based on `"mean_reference"` and `"mean_mode"` represent a rather “theoretical” view, which does not necessarily exactly reflects your sample. `"marginalmeans"` comes closer to the sample, because it takes all possible values and levels of your non-focal predictors into account. `"empirical"` is the most “realistic” approach, because it is based on the actual observations in your sample.
+Predictions based on `"mean_reference"` and `"mean_mode"` represent a rather “theoretical” view, which does not necessarily exactly reflect your sample. `"marginalmeans"` comes closer to the sample, because it takes all possible values and levels of your non-focal predictors into account. `"empirical"` is the most “realistic” approach, because it is based on the actual observations in your sample.